TheEdoRan/next-safe-action/website/docs/types/index.md

 ### `InferMiddlewareFnNextCtx`

-Infer the next context type returned by a middleware function.
+Infer the next context type returned by a middleware function using the `next` function.

 ```typescript
 export type InferMiddlewareFnNextCtx<T> =